baidu/braft/docs/cn/server.md

     // Default: A empty group
     Configuration initial_conf;

-    // The specific StateMachine implemented your bussiness logic, which must be
+    // The specific StateMachine implemented your business logic, which must be
     // a valid instance.
     StateMachine* fsm;